johneastman/boomerang/README.md

 ### Program Exceptions
 These are errors with the Python code itself and exist to aid the development process.
 To raise a program exception, raise any valid Python exception (e.g., `raise ValueError`, `raise Exception`, `raise RuntimeError`, etc.).

+# Flask App
+Boomerang has a web interface that will allow you to run it from the browser!

+To run the Flask app:
+1. cd into `web_app`
+2. Run `flask --app app run`

 # Language Specs

 ## Data Types